nauam/Courses/docs/administration/cluster/loadbalancer/index.md

 # Loadbalancer Overview

-A loadbalancer allows you to achieve high availability in your QW Control Enterprise installation by routing http traffic across several redundant QW Control Enterprise instances.
+A loadbalancer allows you to achieve high availability in your Rundeck Enterprise installation by routing http traffic across several redundant Rundeck Enterprise instances.

-This section describes how to configure several common loadbalancers to achieve a highly available QW Control Enterprise installation.
+This section describes how to configure several common loadbalancers to achieve a highly available Rundeck Enterprise installation.